 Fascinating?
 Or Major Fail?

 In January 2015, Catherine Fisher wrote a blog post for LI apprising us of the 10 most overused, overwhelming buzzwords on a LinkedIn profile, especially as it relates to your headline and your summary.
-Here they are:
+Are clichés fascinating?
+I think not.
+Here are the buzzwords:

 LinkedIn recorded its rolls at over 364 million members in the first quarter of 2015.
 Certainly, this is the number of people who have signed up.
 I wonder… how many people actually use LinkedIn as a professional connection network?
 How many are truly engaged in leveraging this power (I confess, until recently, I was not).